Tests and Assessments

 For many years students in our district, as well as districts across the state, have been assessed on an annual basis with the Iowa Assessments.
 The Iowa City Community School District has traditionally elected to administer these assessments in October.

-Last spring the Iowa legislature determined that all students in Iowa would be assessed using a new test called the Iowa Statewide Assessment of Student Progress (ISASP) .
+In the spring of 2018 the Iowa legislature determined that all students in Iowa would be assessed using a new test called the Iowa Statewide Assessment of Student Progress (ISASP) .
 These new assessments are developed by Iowa Testing Programs at the University of Iowa delivered and supported by Iowa-based Pearson, for the state of Iowa.
 The assessments are aligned with the Iowa Core standards and provide a clear and accurate assessment of student learning outcomes.
 Student growth, proficiency and readiness indicators will be reported.